rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Get Query Results

-This action is used to query and return data using LEQL.
+This action is used to get query results for a LEQL query by query ID.

 ##### Input